JuliaAI/LearnAPI.jl/README.md

 The arguments of an operation are always `(model, fitresult, data...)`.
-The interface also provides **accessor functions** for extracting information from the `fitresult` and/or `report` that a large class of model might share.
+The interface also provides **accessor functions** for extracting information from the `fitresult` and/or `report` that is shared by several model types.
 There is one for feature importances that we can implement for `MyRidge`:

 ```julia